fzerocentral/fzerocentral-web/README.md

-# F-Zero Central website frontend
+# fzerocentral-web

+Website frontend for the (upcoming) F-Zero Central website.
+Uses Ember.js.

-This is a new FZC Ember project using the [ember-cli 3.1.0 tutorial](https://guides.emberjs.com/v3.1.0/tutorial/ember-cli/) as a starting point.
-The previous FZC Ember project used pods for file organization, and this project doesn't.
+This project used the [ember-cli 3.1.0 tutorial](https://guides.emberjs.com/v3.1.0/tutorial/ember-cli/) as a starting point.

 ## Prerequisites